alejandro-du/community-answers/click-image-in-grid/README.md

 click-image-in-grid
 ==============

-Example application showing how to handle clicks in `Grid`s that contain images.
+Example Vaadin Framework application showing how to handle clicks `Grid`s that contain images.

 Running the example
 ==================